SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.1.0.md

 When you install a DataMiner upgrade package, a number of checks are performed before the upgrade is started.
 In some cases, one of those checks would throw incorrect ZipExceptions.

-#### DataMiner Cube - Visual Overview: Asterisk in shape text of an “Info” shape would not be replaced when the shape text contained more than just the asterisk \[ID_30534\]
+#### DataMiner Cube - Visual Overview: Asterisk in shape text of an 'Info' shape would not be replaced when the shape text contained more than just the asterisk \[ID_30534\]

 When the shape text of an “Info” shape contained more than just an asterisk (“\*”), in some cases, the asterisk would not be replaced with the information specified in the Info shape data field.